What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 Put your trust and hope in God – call upon Him

 Sometimes we put our trust and hope in the wrong thing.
-There is only one place that we can put our hope in God and trust that can never fail us – that is in God.
+We may look to circumstances or peopleor we may build up expectations in things that are not based on God’s will for our lives.
+We must put our hope in God and trust that can never fail us.
 He is the source of every good and perfect gift.

 Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning.
 James 1:17 KJV